 The Company operates in an environment, which is affected by various risks some of which are controllable while some are outside the control of the Company.
 Therefore, pursuant to the requirements of the Companies Act, 2013, the Company has developed and implemented the Risk Management Policy covering the process of identifying, assessing, mitigating, reporting and review of critical risks impacting the operations of Company, or which threatens its existence.

 There are no risks which in the opinion of the Board threaten the existence of the Company.
-However, some of the risks which may pose challenges are set out in the Risk Management Policy of the Company
+However, some of the risks which

 CORPORATE SOCIAL RESPONSIBILITY